Kushagra-Jain99/MrSpammer/README.md

 Paste the mr-spammmer.py code in any file with **.py** extension and create a text file containing the spam message in the same directory.
 You can use any spam message

+You can stop the message spamming by pressing 'q' key on your keyboard for 1second

 I personally used this message to spam https://web.njit.edu/~cm395/theBeeMovieScript/

 After running the code, you will get 5 seconds to switch to any media like discord, whatsappwtc. and it will start spaming messages